AAV-VirginiaTech/AAV_GCS/README.md

 ### Connecting to Interoperability

-The following script can be used to connect to Interop and begin streaming aircraft information to the server with a UAV.
-When working with a simulator the --master port should be denoted as the simulation output IP address (default: tcp:127.0.0.1:5760) instead of the USB port (ttyUSB#):
+The following script can be used to connect to Interop and retrieve mission information.
+When working with a simulator the --master port should be denoted as the simulation output IP address (default: tcp:127.0.0.1:5760) instead of the USB port (ttyUSB#).
+It is important to note that the simulator must be running prior to estabilishing a connection.
 ```
 mavproxy.py --master=/dev/ttyUSB# --out=udp:127.0.0.1:14550 --out=udp:10.10.130.99:14551
 sudo docker run --net=host --interactive --tty aavvt/interop:latest